 Pat also has experience in the retail wine sector.
 From 2003-2005, she owned and ran a retail wine store in Brooklyn called Big Nose Full Body.
 It received much praise in the press, including being named by the Village Voice the "Best Neighborhood Wine Store in NYC" in 2004.
 She holds an MA from the New School in political science, and an MBA in Marketing from the Stern School at NYU.
 She spent several years in corporate strategy or consulting positions at McKinsey & Company, Cablevision, Thomson International Publishing and IBM.

 Philippe Newlin, Professor in Tasting Videos

 Philippe Newlin is the former Tasting Director and Associate Editor of Wine & Spirits Magazine where he was in charge of the tasting program.

 Newlin holds the Diploma degree from the Wine and Spirits Education Trust of London.
 He created and teaches wine courses at both Columbia University’s School of Business Administration and Yale’s School of Management; his courses sell-out quickly and are oversubscribed each year.

 A native New Yorker, Philippe graduated from Trinity College with a BA in political science and from Columbia’s School of International Affairs with a master’s degree in diplomacy.
 Newlin has driven a yellow cab in NYC, lived in the jungles of South America as a Peace Corps Volunteer, and spent fourteen years on Wall Street trading floors as a currency specialist at UBS and Bank of America before succumbing to the pleasures of the grape.
-Newlin now works with the wine importing firm VINTUS, where he is the Northeast Division Sales Manager.
+Newlin is now Director at Duclot La Vinicole, NY.